Henrikswoon/Masters-Thesis/misc/project_plan.md

 ### Risks
  - What happends if neccessary software is inaccessible
- > Talos was found on GitHub and has been forked to (https://github.com/Henrikswoon/Talos/tree/master)[my personal Git]
+ > Talos was found on GitHub and has been forked to [my personal Git](https://github.com/Henrikswoon/Talos/tree/master)
  - What can be done if you don't have enough time at the end of the project
  > Not sure, since the theory part of this thesis is still a little unclear until the implementation has been finalized.
 Perhaps this could be discussed?